model-checking/kani-verifier-blog/_posts/function-contracts.md

 This may be surprising to you since, in our example, we use a straightforward `kani::any()`.
 Indeed for finite types like `u64` that implement `Arbitrary` Kani *could* generate this harness automatically.
 However for any type involving references or pointers (like `Vec`) Kani is unable to generate the harness.
 Because it would be confusing if sometimes the harness is generated automatically and sometimes not, we decided that for the time being a manual harness is always required.
 We are working on adding auto generation in the future.

-A few words about writing contract harnesses: The harness should generate completely unconstrained values, otherwise the verification will be unsound.
+A few words about writing contract harnesses: the harness should generate completely unconstrained values, otherwise the verification will be unsound.
 Usually this means calling `kani::any()`.
 Sometimes it is not possible to create completely unconstrained values, as is the case with recursive types and array-backed types.
 In these cases you must use careful judgement and ensure that the value you create is large enough to exercise all possible behaviors of the function.
 You can think of this as covering all branches.

 Finally I told you we would be adding a check to ensure that our `gcd` actually produces the greatest divisor.
 For this we will need a separate harness and in this case we sadly cannot use any contract substitution.
 The reason is that, if we substitute, we get values that satisfy the postcondition, but nothing more.
 Since the postcondition does not ensure the result is the largest divisor possible, it won’t be.